bolknote/M4-8080A-Asm/README.md

 This project is an assembler for the Intel 8080A processor, implemented entirely in **m4**.
 It translates a simplified assembly language into machine code suitable for execution on the 8080A or its Soviet analogs (such as those used in the Radio-86RK computer).

+This project was created **for fun** and as a way to explore how m4 works.

 ## Features

 * Full support for the i8080A instruction set.